Ajaysainisd/ScreenRecorderWithAudio/README.md

 # ScreenRecorderWithAudio

-This is a wrapper for screen recording with audio on iOS with ReplayKit2.
+This is a wrapper for screen recording with audio on iOS with ReplayKit2 using Swift.
 </br>

 [![CI Status](https://img.shields.io/travis/Ajaysainisd/ScreenRecorderWithAudio.svg?style=flat)](https://travis-ci.org/Ajaysainisd/ScreenRecorderWithAudio)